Retirement Income Specialists - The Local IRA Rollover Expert

 I help my clients by locating safer alternative investments that protect your money and earn a fair return.
 Most financial advisers use asset allocation to solve all problems, because that is how they get paid.
 There are solutions that give you more flexibility and allow you to use less of your funds to achieve results.
 We know that Social Security benefits will provide 25-50% of annual income for most retired Americans, yet most financial advisers are not talking about Social Security.
 Why?
 Don’t you think that’s an important thing to discuss with your advisor?
 I do.
 It only makes common sense to use as much money as the government will give you, especially since you paid for the benefit in the first place.
 If you can maximize that benefit by being smart, so much the better.

-At Retirement Income Specialists, we help you make money out of things that make no sense!
+At Retirement Income Specialists, we help you make dollars out of things that make no sense!

 Use this calculator to estimate your capital gains tax.